 - Have your own logo professionally designed.
 A regular font for your name looks nice, but doesn’t always make you stand out.
 Head over to djlogodesign.co.uk for bespoke DJ logo creation.

-- In the same vein, and to stand out further, you should consider your own DJ or producer website to advertise yourself in one unique place.
+- To stand out further, you should consider your own DJ or producer website to advertise yourself in one unique place.

 - Collect photos of the flyers & posters with your artist/DJ name written on from events at which you have already performed.
-Your preserved archive is very important.
+Your preserved archive is very important for future bookings.

 - Write a brief description of approximately 50 words selling yourself as a unique talent.
 Your elevator pitch!